ExCALIBUR-NEPTUNE/NESO-Particles/docs/sphinx/source/concept/particle_loop.rst

 .. literalinclude:: ../example_sources/example_particle_loop_cell_dat_const.hpp
    :language: cpp
    :caption: Particle loop example where a CellDatConst is accessed by the ParticleLoop.

+.. list-table:: CellDatConst<T> Access
+   :header-rows: 1

+   * - Access Descriptors
+     - Kernel Types
+     - Notes
+   * - Read
+     - Access::CellDatConst::Read<T>
+     - Components accessed for each array element via .at or subscript which returns a const reference.
+   * - Add
+     - Access::CellDatConst::Add<T>
+     - fetch_add(index, value) atomically increments the element referenced by the index with the passed value.
+Returns the previous value stored at the index.
+Users may assume that the memory region accessed is the same for all invocations of the kernel.
+Hence adding 1 for each particle gives a total ordering for each participating calls.

 ..
 [SAUNDERS2018] A domain specific language for performance portable molecular dynamics algorithms. `CPC <https://doi.org/10.1016/j.cpc.2017.11.006>`_ , `arXiv <https://arxiv.org/abs/1704.03329>`_.